itsqsora/roblox/README.md

-currently on level check function
-updated: level check funtion completly fine.
-updated: currently on firedetector stage
+currently on hit npc while tp to cframe stage